amd/amd-lab-notes/finite-difference/docs/Laplacian_Part2.md

 ## Reorder read access patterns

-After the optimization, there is no little to no speedup.
+After the optimization, there is little to no speedup.
 While increasing the tile factor reduces the loads per store ratio, it may not necessarily translate into a reduction in global data movement.
 For `FETCH_SIZE` to decrease, the data movement between L2 and global memory must decrease.
 As the load per store ratio increases, the number of read requests sent to L1 must decrease and L2 as well (assuming